How To Create VNet In Azure

 $subnetConfig = Add-AzVirtualNetworkSubnetConfig @subnet

-Now we have added a subnet, Not the time to associate the subnet to the virtual network.
+Now, we have added a subnet, but it is not time to associate the subnet with the virtual network.

 Associating the Subnet to the Virtual Network

-Use the below Azure PowerShell cmdlet to associate the subnet to the Virtual Network.
+Use the Azure PowerShell cmdlet below to associate the subnet with the Virtual Network.

 $virtualNetwork | Set-AzVirtualNetwork

-Once you will execute the above PowerShell cmdlet, you will get the output as below
+Once you execute the above PowerShell cmdlet, you will get the output below.

 Name : TSInfoVNet1